Current DRC Students

 Sign Language Interpreter Request Form

 Use this form to request an American Sign Language (ASL) interpreter for an upcoming event, meeting, or appointment.
-Please be sure to complete and submit this form at your earliest convenience but no later than 2 business days before your event; the earlier you request an interpreter, the more time we have to make the proper arrangements.
+Please complete and submit this form as soon as possible but no later than 2 business days before your event.
+The earlier you request an interpreter, the more time we have to make the proper arrangements.

 This request form is to be used by:

-• Deaf or hard-of-hearing DRC students as well as prospective students for virtually ANY meeting on campus (and case-by-case events off campus will be considered)
+• Deaf or hard-of-hearing DRC students as well as prospective students for meetings on campus

-• Any college club who wish to have or require an ASL interpreter present for any college-wide public event
+• Any college club who wish to have or require an ASL interpreter present for a college-wide public event

 • Any Deaf or hard-of-hearing student that wishes to attend a Bellevue College event

-It is strongly encouraged that the organizer of the meeting/planner of the event be the person or entity responsible to request an interpreter; this is to ensure the form is filled out to its best possible completion.
+We recommend the organizer of the meeting or event planner request an interpreter.
+This is to ensure the form is filled out accurately.
 In the event of the request being made by a BC club/organization, the club/organization putting on the event will be responsible for compensating for the cost of the interpreter(s) and should include their budget number on the Interpreter Request Form.

 Declining an Accommodation